jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Suddenly, my nerves became more apparent as the thought of descending deeper into the cave.
 Almost all the pitches from now on were roughly the same height as Pico, if not larger and in no time at all, I felt myself committing myself to a much greater depth to ascend from.
 Despite my nerves, I knew that I would be able to get out from where I was and we continued deeper and deeper down, as the maximum depth I had found myself in a cave ratcheted up as did the number of pitches: Tesselator, Space Odyssey, Concorde, Alchemy, Fisful of Tolars.
-Now, vertically I was very close to camp, I just had to pass through an awkward section of cave that followed an old fault line known as Pink and descend a couple of pitches.
+Now, vertically I was very close to camp, I just had to pass through an awkward section of cave that followed an old fault line known as *Pink* and descend a couple of pitches.
-Despite being told that I may find Pink slightly awkward (I’m quite a broad person) I found it no problem going down compared to some of the tight sections I had experienced in the UK as was the case with most of Slovenia.
+Despite being told that I may find *Pink* slightly awkward (I’m quite a broad person) I found it no problem going down compared to some of the tight sections I had experienced in the UK as was the case with most of Slovenia.
-Finally I was at the bottom of Zimmer, the final pitch before camp staring up at the seemingly never-ending blackness above me.
+Finally I was at the bottom of *Zimmer*, the final pitch before camp staring up at the seemingly never-ending blackness above me.
-Arriving at camp, we decided to undertake a tour of the horizontal section of cave we were in known as Friendship Gallery.
+Arriving at camp, we decided to undertake a tour of the horizontal section of cave we were in known as *Friendship Gallery*.
 Here, the caving was much more like the phreatic sections of cave I had experienced in Swildon’s.
-It led to one of the largest pitches in Gardener’s World, the wonderfully named Big Rock Candy Mountain.
+It led to one of the largest pitches in Gardener’s World, the wonderfully named *Big Rock Candy Mountain*.
  The entrance, however, was pretty unspectacular: just a man sized hole leading to a mud slope.
 Following this we decided to return to camp where a meal of fishy soupy cheesy smash and a long sleep waited.

 The following day we woke up and got ready slowly to go to look at a lead that had been found the previous year.
 The weight of the surface was beginning to weigh on me but I was excited to see if we could discover some new cave.
-Heading back to Zimmer we descended down a pitch named Cheetah, a wonderful pitch with a welcoming mud slope at the beginning.
+Heading back to *Zimmer* we descended down a pitch named *Cheetah*, a wonderful pitch with a welcoming mud slope at the beginning.
-Following instructions left from last year we made our way through some passages known as the Wonderland Series before arriving at what seem liked a ledge of boulders halfway down a pitch.
+Following instructions left from last year we made our way through some passages known as the *Wonderland* Series before arriving at what seem liked a ledge of boulders halfway down a pitch.
 Quite remarkably, a caver known as Dave had found a lead underneath this pile of boulders last year whilst waiting for another caver to rig a pitch.
 We were to explore this section of the cave.
 First, however, I had to get through my first truly awkward piece of cave in Slovenia.